 The Components of MI

 For something to qualify as an intelligence, it has to satisfy Howard Gardner’s eight “signs” of intelligence.
 After extensive research, Gardner identified eight, distinct intelligences.
-These are what comprise his theory of Multiple Intelligences:

 The ability to conceptualize and manipulate large-scale spatial arrays (e.g. airplane pilot, sailor), or more local forms of space (e.g. architect, chess player).